All Collections

 Updated over a week ago

-Before you make any changes, we strongly recommend that you export your current Days of Stock information from the Replenishment tab.
-This is so that you can reupload your current settings once the vacation season or holiday is over.
+Before you make any changes, we strongly recommend that you export your current days of stock information from the Replenishment screen, so that you can reimport your current settings once the vacation or holiday season is over.

 The next step is to place an order for the suggested quantities and items.
-With Inventory Planner, this is easy - simply go to your Replenishment Report, select the items you want to reorder and hit the New PO button.
-And you can make further changes to the POs in Account > Settings > Purchase Orders.
+Go to your replenishment report, select the items you want to reorder and hit the New purchase order button.
+Learn more about creating purchase orders here.

-Attach the spreadsheet with one column for the SKU (or another unique identifier such as ID, if you duplicate SKUs) plus a separate column for Days of Stock.
+Upload the spreadsheet with one column for the SKU (or another unique identifier such as ID, if you have duplicated SKUs) plus a separate column for days of stock.
+Learn more about importing variant attributes here.

 That’s it!
 You’ve successfully ordered enough stock to cover seasonal downtime.